tjwilliam125/Calibre-News-Delivery/README.md

 ​Serverless: Runs entirely on GitHub Actions (Ubuntu Linux runners).
 No home PC required.

-​Automated Fetching: Pulls latest issues of Ars Technica, The Atlantic, BitcoinMag,CoinDesk,Decrypt,The Economist, The Financial Times, The Guardian US, Hacker News, The New Yorker, ProPublica, Scientific American, and Wired.
+​Automated Fetching: Pulls latest issues of Ars Technica, The Atlantic, BitcoinMag, CoinDesk, Decrypt, The Economist, The Financial Times, The Guardian US, Hacker News, The New Yorker, ProPublica, Scientific American, and Wired.

 ​Smart Storage Management:
 Includes a custom Python script that